gesker/quick-db-web-app/Article.md

 Wildfly project [has plans in place](https://www.wildfly.org/news/2022/01/21/WildFly-2022/) to be ready for the upcoming release of Jakarta 10 and perhaps the Wildfly project will issue a “preview” of their Application Server so that one can take the next release of the standard for a spin.
 Time will tell.
-For now we’ll focus on Wildfly 26.0.1 PREVIEW -- release in the last week of January -- and Jakarta 9.1.
+For now we’ll focus on Wildfly 26.0.1 PREVIEW -- released in the last week of January -- and Jakarta 9.1.

 ## First new toy